 D - stands for diameter.
 Is your mole larger than about 6 millimeters?

-Have a spot that’s painful or itchy?
+Curious about a spot that’s painful or itchy?
 The Mayo Clinic recommends getting a checkup with your dermatologist.
 If you have a spot on your skin that shows any of the signs listed on the ABCDE guide, schedule an appointment with your doctor ASAP.
-Even if you think your spot seems fine, it’s always in your best interest to see a dermatologist for an annual spot check for safe measure and peace of mind.
+Even if you think your spot seems fine, it’s always in your best interest to see a dermatologist for safe measure and peace of mind.

 It’s also a good idea to start getting an annual skin exam with your doctor.
 During this appointment, you’ll get your skin thoroughly examined for skin cancer, including hard-to-reach and often overlooked areas like the skin on the scalp, fingers and nail beds, the back and even your toes and ears.
 Be sure to wear your hair loose and skip the nail polish and makeup on the day of your appointment so your skin is easy to examine.